A Skylit Drive: Departure of Joey Wilson and Rise (2012–2013)

 By the middle of 2012 the band had begun the pre-production and would be entering the studio with Cameron Mizell in June 2013.
 On September 21, 2012, lead guitarist Joey Wilson confirmed that he had left the band, citing that it was "time for us both to move on to different things".

-The band recorded a new single; entitled "Fallen", which was released on November 30, 2012 on the band's YouTube channel.
+The band recorded a new single, entitled "Fallen", which was released on November 30, 2012, on the band's YouTube channel.
 After two albums, A Skylit Drive returned to Tragic Hero Records as they felt "like we needed a little bit more personal attention, [and they were] just able to give us a little more personal attention.
 They wanted us to be in the position where we were confident with the album".
 On November 26, the band embarked on the Nut Up or Shut Up tour, supporting Blessthefall.
-Further pre-production took place in February 2013 in LA.
+Further pre-production took place in February 2013 in Los Angeles.

 It was announced on April 22, 2013, that the band entered the studio a week before to continue writing their album with Jim Wirt (Hoobastank, Alien Ant Farm), while Kit Walters, Mitchell Marlow and Al Jacobs also participated.
 With the time available to them, Jagmin explained that "we definitely gave each song more time than we were ever able to before.
 Everything was done minus the vocals on two songs, so I had a whole month to write vocals for two songs".
 In April 2013 the band played the Pulp Summer Slam XIII Til Death Do Us Part rock festival in Manila, Philippines. while they wrapped up pre-production with Jim Wirt in Cleveland at the start of May.